Ducis01/EidCardReader/readme.md

+*EidCardReader*

 Basic "implementation" of Fedict eid MV (v4.2) to retrieve BE ID Card infos.
->> Inspired and origin from http://github.com/Fedict/eid-mw
+> Inspired and origin from http://github.com/Fedict/eid-mw